CASE-Association/CBR-1/README.md

 If it's too slow or "weak", increase the value.
 If it's too violent and jerky, decrease the value.

 After that, move on to *Kd*.
 This affects the output based on the derivative.
+If it's too jittery, reduce the value.

 Lastly, adjust *Ki*.
 This affects the output based on the integral.
+Start from a low value and increase it until it works.

+It should now balance on its own!

+# Improvements

+There's a lot about this robot that can be improved.
+Here's a list of things to improve if you'd like:
+  - 3D-printed chassi: Design your own chassi or some piece to be attached to it!
+The center of mass needs to get higher!
+  - Code that takes velocity into concideration: Currently, the robot is satisfied as long as it's standing upright, even if its travelling at max speed.
+Try to fix this in the code!
+  - Improved PCB: If you're into SMD, you can design a PCB with no throughhole components and only surface mounted ones.
+It will look much cooler!
+  - Wireless controls: You could attach for instance an NRF24L01 to enable wireless communication with a controller!
+  - Other batteries: It is possible to use for instance LiPo batteries to enable more power, while also only needing one battery.
+  - Measure the angle that the motors rotate to: Since regular DC motors and no stepper motors (or something similar) are used in this project, the robot does not know how much the wheels have actually rotated.
+It is possible to use sensors to measure this and to use the information in conjunction with the controls-code.